 Friends of WTL,

 A question I'm commonly asked when I speak to people about WTL is "what policies would you suggest?"
 People want to know what petition they can sign, what letters they can write to their lawmakers, what rallies to attend.
-I wrote the following op-ed shortly after spending the summer of 2016 in DC, working as a political journalist on Capitol Hill.
-This piece focuses on the rhetoric of American advocacy and legislative initiatives related to gun violence, and I think it also speaks to the reasons that WTL doesn't always present answers to these questions.
+I wrote the following editorial shortly after spending the summer of 2016 in D.C., working as a political journalist on Capitol Hill.
+It focuses on the rhetoric of gun violence in the context of advocacy and legislative initiatives in the U.S., and I think it also speaks to the reasons that WTL doesn't always present answers to these questions.

 My time on the Hill coincided with a renewed push for gun control legislation in response to recent mass shootings, as well as several highly-publicized incidents of police brutality.
 But as someone who had spent the previous couple years interviewing Philadelphians about the effects and causes of gun violence, it seemed like there was a critical element missing from the national dialogue.
-Connections between the national rhetoric of gun violence and the mission of WTL sometimes seem difficult to draw, not simply because our focus is local, but because the issues that we focus on tend not to be those represented in major public initiatives.
+Connections between the national rhetoric of gun violence and the mission of WTL sometimes seem difficult to draw, not simply because our focus is local, but because the issues at the focus of our project are complex, systemic, and hard to mobilize around - they are issues that tend not to be represented in major public initiatives.

 POLITICIZING THE GUN VIOLENCE EPIDEMIC

-For many Americans, the term “gun violence” likely brings to mind images of police brutality or mass shootings.
-And a quick look at the past year’s news cycle reveals no dearth of news coverage of -and public outrage over- gun violence.
+For many Americans, the term “gun violence” brings to mind images of police brutality or mass shootings.
+And a quick look at the past year’s news cycle reveals no dearth of news coverage of - and public outrage over - gun violence.

 But something is missing in the dominant rhetoric surrounding gun violence, and in arguments for increased gun control measures by both activists and lawmakers.

-The majority of gun deaths in America are suicides, and among homicides, mass shootings make up less than 2% and police shootings roughly 3% according to a FiveThirtyEight analysis of CDC data.
+The majority of gun deaths in America are suicides; among homicides, mass shootings make up less than 2% of gun deaths and police shootings roughly 3%, according to a FiveThirtyEight analysis of CDC data.

 In the past, moderate and swing-state Democrats have been hindered on gun control by the same NRA bogeyman that binds Republicans.
 Some, like Pa.
 Sen. Bob Casey, have used mass shootings as a justification to shift their positions and support gun control measures.